sophiacofone/valorant_omnic/README.md

 <img src="logreg_csv_feature_results/feat_vis_duelists.png" alt="" width="800"/>
 <img src="logreg_csv_feature_results/feat_vis_initiators.png" alt="" width="800"/>

 Like the previous section, deaths and health reigned supreme as features to focus on.
-However, I was suprised there wasn't more varriation here.
-For example, I expected deulists to rely much more on elminations.
-It does make sense that inituationrs would be the most variable, as they are a very felxible role.
+However, I was surprised there wasn't more variation here.
+For example, I expected duelists to rely much more on eliminations.
+It does make sense that initiators would be the most variable, as they are a very flexible role.
+I am curious how more team information could change/influence this analysis.

- seems like Duelists and Initiators should focus on more offensive/attacking features like Eliminations, Ammo.
-Sentinels also should prioritize Eliminations, but also credits.
-Finally, controllers should focus on Shield and Spike_time.
-I found this last one particularly interesting as controllers are known for "controlling the flow" of the game with their abilities.
-It's intriguing to see spike_time as an important feature for them (as well as shields, which didn't come up often).

 ## Challenges / Limitations